-Cash flow is important for any business, but it’s especially crucial for those that are just starting out.
-Along with paying suppliers and employees, startups need cash to invest back into the company.
-They may not have the benefit of a robust savings account or line of credit to do so.
+Cash flow is important for any business, but it’s especially crucial for those who are just starting out.
+Along with paying suppliers and employees, startups usually need cash to invest back into the company.

-Invoice financing, also known as “accounts receivable financing” or “invoice factoring,” is one way to bring cash into a business by offering the business’ unpaid invoice value as collateral.
-This allows firms to support seasonal demands and cover temporary shortages when invoices are past due.
+Invoice financing, also known as “accounts receivable financing” or “invoice factoring,” is one way to bring cash into a business.
+Invoice financing uses the value of past-due invoices as collateral in exchange for cash.

-Typically, invoice financing companies (sometimes called “factoring companies”) will advance businesses 85% of the value of past-due invoices with the remaining 15% due at a later date.
-In exchange for the loan, the company charges the borrower a percentage of the invoice total.
-The cash can help businesses keep functioning during a cash dearth by allowing them to meet expenses like payroll and taxes.
+Typically, invoice financing companies (sometimes called “factoring companies”) will advance businesses up to 85% of the value of past-due invoices with the remaining 15% payable at a later date.
+In exchange for the loan, the company charges the business a percentage of the invoice total.
+The cash can help businesses keep functioning during a cash crunch by allowing them to meet urgent expenses such as payroll and taxes.

 Pros of Invoice Financing